vitessio/website/content/en/docs/get-started/kubernetes.md

 * Start a filtered replication process from commerce->customer that keeps the customer’s tables in sync with those in commerce.

-NOTE: In production, you would want to run multiple sanity checks on the replication by running `SplitDiff` jobs multiple times before starting the cut-over:
+NOTE: In production, you would want to run multiple sanity checks on the replication by running `SplitDiff` jobs multiple times before starting the cutover:

 ``` yaml
 jobs: